joe-jngigi/next_auth_V5/README.md

 }
 ```

 We can the first create a custom field in the `jwt token`.
 You will note below what the log adds a field called custom.
 Note that this field can be given any name.
-This field only appears in the
+This field only appears in the `jwt` function, but it is not available in the `session`

 ```TS
 async jwt({ token }) {